 Transactions¶

-A transaction in Dijkstra is very similar to a transaction in Conway except that now, as described in CIP 01181, it may include
+A transaction in Dijkstra is very similar to a transaction in Conway except that now, as described in CIP 01181, it may additionally include

 Transaction Levels¶